-The newest GISB standards benefit the public by adopting the most recent and up-to-date standards governing electronic communication, which will provide additional flexibility to shippers, standardize additional business practices and improve the current standards.

-GISB Standard No. 5.3.2, the Capacity Release Timeline, Should be Adopted as Proposed by GISB
+GISB Standard No. 5.3.2, the Capacity Release Timeline, Should be Adopted

-The Enron Interstate Pipelines also urge the Commission to adopt Standard 5.3.2 as proposed by GISB.
-The Commission has asked for comment on whether the Commission should adopt the one-hour prior notice requirement for non-biddable pre-arranged capacity release transactions not subject to bidding.
-As EIP has stated in reference to GISB Version 1.5, the Commission should defer to the consensus standards developed at GISB because, “Since it is the industry that must operate under these standards, deferring to the considered judgment of the consensus of the industry is both reasonable and appropriate.”
+The Enron Interstate Pipelines also urge the Commission to adopt GISB Standard No. 5.3.2.
+The Commission has asked for comment on whether the Commission should adopt the one-hour prior notice requirement for pre-arranged capacity release transactions not subject to bidding.
+As EIP has stated in reference to GISB version 1.5, the Commission should defer to the consensus standards developed at GISB because, “Since it is the industry that must operate under these standards, deferring to the considered judgment of the consensus of the industry is both reasonable and appropriate.”

 As a proposed business practice, the Commission’s concept of instantaneous nomination precludes a pipeline from having processes to validate whether shippers have legitimate contract rights.
 Much as the Commission wants to assume away the practicalities of updating contract databases and running validations of these databases against nominations, the fact is that these processes are not instantaneous.
 Contractual rights validation is an important process.
-It ensures that the capacity rights are not overlapping on any segment of the system.
+It ensures that the capacity rights are not overlapping on the system.
 It means that the parties that are paying for firm capacity service can rely on the availability of that space.

 It takes some minimum element of time to enter contract data into a database and to compare the contract data against nomination data, and the Commission struck a reasonable design compromise in Order No. 637 when it told pipelines that they must handle contract processing within one hour.
 That means that if an executed contract is received by the pipeline by 10:30 AM, a pipeline should update its contract databases such that a nomination on that new contract will pass validation at the 11:30 AM Timely Nomination Cycle.

-EIP Requests Clarification that All Aspects of Version 1.5 are Implemented the First of the Month Following 90 Days after Issuance of an Order
+EIP Requests Clarification that All Aspects of Version 1.5 will be Implemented the First of the Month Following 90 Days after Issuance of an Order

 In the NOPR, the Commission states “Pipelines would be required to implement the standards three months after a final rule is issued.”
-This language differs from past GISB orders as it does not specify that implementation is to occur on the first of the month following 90 days after issuance of a final order.
+[THERESA NOTE: Can this footnote reference the paragraph number instead of the page number?
+The page number depends on the printout.]This language differs from past GISB orders which typically specify that implementation is to occur on the first of the month following 90 days after issuance of a final order.
 This specification is critical due to the difficulty in changing business protocols and systems mid-month.
 Hence, EIP requests that the Commission clarify that implementation of any new or updated standards commence on the first day of the month.

-Further, the NOPR states that the FERC proposes to adopt GISB Standard No. 1.3.78, which provides that the title transfer tracking standards would be implemented “no earlier” than April 18, 2002.
-The mid-month implementation date of this standard presents the same problems as discussed above.
-In part, the reason for the proposed mid-month implementation date included in Standard No. 1.3.78 is an error in the publication date of that standard – all previous GISB standards have been published at the end of the month.
-In this particular case only, publication of the TTT standard hit mid-month, which was not anticipated and out of the norm within the GISB process.
-EIP urges the Commission to rectify this mistake, and maintain the integrity of beginning of the month implementation for all GISB standards.
+Further, the NOPR states that the FERC proposes to adopt GISB Standard No. 1.3.78, which provides that the title transfer tracking (TTT) standards would be implemented “eight months following the publication of the TTT standards within the applicable GISB standards manual”.
+The mid-month implementation date of the TTT standards presents the same problems as discussed above.
+Although EIP was in support of GISB Standard No. 1.3.78 at the time of its adoption by GISB, EIP requests that the Commission exclude this standard.
+At the time GISB Standard No. 1.3.78 was adopted, it was GISB’s practice to publish standards at the end of a month.
+A mid-month GISB publication was not anticipated and, therefore, a resultant mid-month implementation was not intended nor contemplated.